12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### Which feature allow to provide already premade templaces to users when they want to create a workflow ?
+### Which feature allow to provide premade templates to users when they want to create a workflow ?

 <details><summary>show</summary>
 <p>